 Cabarita Wharf and interchange

 The NSW Government is upgrading Cabarita Wharf and interchange as part of the Transport Access Program.
-Planning for the new wharf is currently underway and a Review of Environmental Factors is open for community feedback until 4 December 2017.
+Construction on the wharf started on Wednesday 14 February 2018

 Updates and announcements

 In March 2018 we invited your comments on the proposed Cabarita Wharf car park improvements.
 Comments received will help inform the addendum to the Review of Environmental Factors for the improvements.
 A consultation report summarising and responding to all comments received has been prepared.
 View or download the consultation report (PDF, 299Kb).
 For more information on the car park upgrade you can view or download the latest community notification (PDF, 147Kb).